D3fa1t1/FN-AES/README.md

 # FN-AES

-The Fortnite AES key :D updated in 1 hour maximum
+The Fortnite AES key :D updated in 24 hours maximum